-The Company have established compliancerelated policies embodying the Company Code of Conduct, to make sure that the directors and employees of the Company and its subsidiaries (collectively referred to as the "Group") complies to laws, regulations, the Articles of Incorporation and other internal policies.
-A selected Member of the Board of Director shall have cross-organizational control over the Group's compliance initiatives and this Director responsible for the compliance related matter (the "Compliance Director") shall work to structure, improve and maintain such initiatives.
+The Company have established compliancerelated policies embodying the Company Code of Conduct. to make sure that the directors and employees of the Company and its subsidiaries (collectively referred to as the "Group") complies to laws, regulations, the Articles of Incorporation and other internal policies.
+The President and CEO shall have cross-organizational control over the Group's compliance initiatives and this Director responsible for the compliance related matter (the "Compliance Director") shall work to structure, improve and maintain such initiatives.
 The Compliance Director shall disseminate the spirit of compliance to directors and employees of the Group to identify and solve problems.